Matthew Lillard: Career

 After high school, Lillard was co-host of a short-lived TV show titled SK8-TV, and afterwards was hired as an extra in Ghoulies 3: Ghoulies Go to College (1991).
 In 1994, he was cast in the John Waters black comedy Serial Mom.
 The following year he was cast in five films, including Hackers, a thriller about a group of high school kids who thwart a multimillion-dollar corporate extortion conspiracy.
-In 1996, he was cast as Stu Macher in the horror film Scream.
-He also played Stevo in the independent film SLC Punk!, and supporting character Dennis Rafkin in Thirteen Ghosts.
-He was originally meant to reprise his role of Stu Macher in 2000's Scream 3 but the plans were changed.
+In 1996, he was cast in his breakthrough role as Stu Macher in the horror film Scream.
+He was originally meant to reprise his role in 2000's Scream 3 but the plans were changed.
+He also played Stevo in the independent film SLC Punk!
+(1998), Jack Fisher in Spanish Judges (1999), Brock Hudson in She's All That (1999), and supporting character Dennis Rafkin in Thirteen Ghosts (2001).

 Lillard was cast as Norville "Shaggy" Rogers in the 2002 live-action film Scooby-Doo, a role he later reprised in the 2004 sequel Scooby-Doo 2: Monsters Unleashed.
 When Casey Kasem, who had voiced the character from the show's debut in 1969, retired in 2009, Lillard was chosen to take over and voice Shaggy in the three subsequent animated series, Mystery Incorporated, Be Cool Scooby-Doo!, and Scooby-Doo and Guess Who?, as well as every animated direct-to-video film since 2010's Scooby-Doo!
 Abracadabra-Doo.
+He also reprised the voice role of Shaggy in the crossover episode in the television series Supernatural in 2018.
 Lillard, however, did not voice Shaggy in the animated Scooby-Doo reboot Scoob!, with the character instead being voiced by SNL alum Will Forte.
-Although, Lillard was disappointed with the casting decision, he still wished the film good luck.
+Although Lillard was disappointed with the casting decision, he still wished the film good luck.